AltBeacon/android-beacon-library/download.md

 ###Open Source Binary Distributions

 Binary distributions are provided in two formats.
-The aar format is recommended for users of gradle and Android Studio.
+The aar format is recommended for users of Gradle and Android Studio.
 The .tar.gz format is recommended for Eclipse developers.
 See [configuring your project](configure.html) for more information on how to use the binary distribution.